best seat on a plane

 A staggered layout in some Business Class cabins means that you might be further away from the window, even if you chose a window seat.

-To identify the seats directly next to the window, look up the seat map of your flight – many airlines show the seat map during the booking process (where you can make your seat selection).
+To identify the seats directly next to the window, look up the seat map of your flight – most airlines show the seat map during the booking process (where you can make your seat selection).

 best business class seats on a plane